MacBook with MacPorts

 Install essential utilities

-sudo port install curl jq gawk rlwrap fzf bat
+sudo port install curl jq yq rlwrap fzf bat tree

 Install coding tools